DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 12. **Equipment OR mode is more flexible** - Use `equipmentMatchMode=OR` to find exercises with any of the specified equipment
 13. **Exercise type search is enum-aware** - Supports both codes (`warmup`) and display names (`Warm-Up`)
 14. **Recipe nutritional summaries require resolution** - Use `resolveDepth=1` minimum with `summarizeRecipe=true`
+15. **Cuisine search is efficient** - No resolution required, searches existing recipe record data directly
+16. **Cuisine OR mode is more flexible** - Use `cuisineMatchMode=OR` to find recipes with any of the specified cuisines

 ## Advanced Features